alkampfergit/personal-blog/codewrecks/content/post/old/2013/08/signalr-error-the-connection-id-is-the-incorrect-format.md

 description: ""
 date: 2013-08-27T19:00:37+02:00
 draft: false
-tags: [signalr]
+tags: []
-categories: [ASPNET]
+categories: [AspNet]
 ---
 I’m working with Signalr in a real project and I found a problem with authentication.
 This is the Repro Steps for the bug:

 *1) the user open a browser tab to a public page that uses SignalR
-2) he opens another tab in the browser and navigate to a private page that requires authentication
+1) he opens another tab in the browser and navigate to a private page that requires authentication
-3) he logins into the system and Signalr in the first tab stops working.*
+2) he logins into the system and Signalr in the first tab stops working.*

 The page stops to receive server calls and if I call some Hub function from javascript I got no javascript error in Developer Console, but done function is never called.
 To troubleshoot connection error you should handle  **$.connection.hub.error** function that gets called whenever a communication error happens.
 Now I was able to find that the error is a status 500 with a page that tells * **“the connection id is the incorrect format”** *